dcwebmaven/TableCreatorJS/README.md

 # TableCreatorJS
-This project creates a table comprised of two rows and two columns.
+This project creates a table composed of two rows and two columns.